Climbing route: Permanent-protection and retro-bolting of routes

-In-situ sport climbing protection showing a rope clipped into a quickdraw, that is clipped into a permanently fixed climbing bolt.
+In-situ sport climbing protection with a rope clipped into a quickdraw that is clipped into a fixed climbing bolt.

 There has been a long-term debate in the climbing world on the use of permanently fixed in-situ climbing protection (e.g. such as bolts or pitons) on climbing routes.
 Such protection is not to provide aid (i.e. it is not aid-climbing per se), but to increase the safety of the route.
 Climbers call routes that have such protection, "sport climbing routes" (i.e. there is no risk, so it is purely a sport).
-In the 1980s and 1990s in the US, this debate became so heated that it was known as the "bolt wars", with climbers bolt chopping (i.e. removing in-situ protection) on routes they considered to be traditional-only routes (i.e. no in-situ protection).
+In the 1980s and 1990s in the US, this debate became so heated that it was known as the "bolt wars", with climbers bolt chopping (i.e. removing in-situ protection) on routes considered to be traditional-only routes (i.e. no in-situ protection).

 While all indoor climbing routes are bolted sport routes, the use of bolts in the outdoor natural environment raised environmental considerations, which led to the development of the clean climbing movement.

 Other objections to pre-bolted protection highlighted the effect that such protection had on the very nature and challenge of a climbing route.
 In 1971, Italian mountaineer Reinhold Messner wrote a famous essay called The Murder of the Impossible (which was believed to have been inspired by the 400-bolt Compressor Route), challenging that the use of such protection was diminishing the nature of mountaineering, saying of such climbers: "he carries his courage in his rucksack, in the form of bolts and equipment".
 Such concerns also relate to the debate on retro-bolting of traditional climbing routes, which is the conversion into safer sport climbing routes, but that also fundamentally alters the nature of the route challenge.